 O'Fallon real estate is some of the most expensive in Missouri, although O'Fallon house values don't compare to the most expensive real estate in the U.S.

-O'Fallon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, O'Fallon isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in O'Fallon are a mix of both white- and blue-collar jobs.
 Overall, O'Fallon is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in O'Fallon who work in office and administrative support (13.96%), management occupations (12.80%), and sales jobs (12.10%).
+There are especially a lot of people living in O'Fallon who work in office and administrative support (13.77%), management occupations (13.00%), and sales jobs (12.44%).

 Also of interest is that O'Fallon has more people living here who work in computers and math than 95% of the places in the US.

-O'Fallon is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, O'Fallon is a great place for families with children to consider.
+First of all, many other families with children live here, making O'Fallon a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, O'Fallon has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, O'Fallon’s overall crime rate is lower than average for the country.

 O'Fallon is a somewhat ethnically-diverse city.
 The people who call O'Fallon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of O'Fallon residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in O'Fallon include Irish, English, Italian, and French .
+Important ancestries of people in O'Fallon include German, Irish, English, Italian, and French.

 The most common language spoken in O'Fallon is English.
 Other important languages spoken here include Spanish and Other Asian languages.